 Financial information for students and potential students is available from your Local Education Authority (LEA).

 The Bright Beginnings Childcare Centre is located on campus.
 You can contact them directly for information about childcare services on campus.
-Enquiries about other private nurseries and nursery schools, play schemes, and childminders in the Leeds area can be directed to: Leeds Children's Information Service, 9th Floor West, Merrion House, Merrion Way, Leeds LS2 9DT.
-Tel: (0113) 247 4386 or see the Leeds Childcare Information Service.
+Enquiries about other private nurseries and nursery schools, play schemes, and childminders in the Leeds area can be directed to Leeds City Council's Family Information Service.